29 May 2024

 So that was a lot of thought and effort over 1.5 months from start to finish.
 Most of that time was spent waiting for the various 3D designs to be printed, shipped and received.
 However, having this pursuit stretched out over time gave me the headspace to consider things more completely.

-• Original cooler: 11-Jul-23: 217 OilT, 79 OAT and 16 MAP
+• Original cooler: 11-Jul-23: 217 OilT, 79 OAT, 16 MAP, 101 IAS, CHTs ~330-350.

-• Larger cooler: 5-Jun-24: 198 OilT, 79 OAT and 16 MAP
+• Larger cooler: 5-Jun-24: 198 OilT, 79 OAT, 16.8 MAP, 105 IAS, CHTs ~316-348.

 Here is an example of departing with the ramp flap closed then opening the flap in cruise (x-axis is time since start in minutes), from 11-Jun-24.
 The OilT hit 220 in cruise with 73 OAT.
 At that point I opened the ramp flap, indicated by the red arrow.
 OilT dropped 25 degrees in about 10 minutes, with no changes in power and atmospheric conditions!
 Prior to the oil cooler mod, the ramp flap offered only 2 to 3 degrees in OilT reduction.
+For the curious, the CHTs were 336-376 until the ramp flap was opened, then dropped about 25 to 30 degrees across the board too.

-Design for Stock Airplanes with 5" SCAT
+Design for Stock Airplanes with 5" and 4" SCAT

 So, now that I have 3D CAD design skills, I wonder what else I can make for the plane...